Kathleen1998/Airlines/README.md

 train_indices <- sample(seq_len(nrow(FullAirlines)),size = sample_size) #this is randomizing which rows I chose

+train <- FullAirlines[train_indices, ]
+test <- FullAirlines[-train_indices, ]
 # The training set is used to 'teach' the model to find patterns in the data.
 # It consists of all the randomly selected rows from the original dataset.
-train <- FullAirlines[train_indices, ]
-test <- FullAirlines[-train_indices, ]

-# The testing set is used to evaluate the model's predictive performance.
-# It contains all the rows that were NOT included in the training set,
-# ensuring the model has never seen this data before.
 DelayModel <- glm(Delay ~ DayOfWeek + Time + Length, data = train_data, family = binomial)
 summary(DelayModel) # to see the coefficient
-##
+# Then the testing set is used to evaluate the model's predictive performance.
+# It contains all the rows that were not included in the training set,
+# ensuring the model has never seen this data before.

 ```
 <img width="643" height="375" alt="image" src="https://github.com/user-attachments/assets/233d98c7-24a7-4439-85a1-d2efb4061a1d" />

 ```

+prediction_df <- predict(DelayModel, newdata = test, type = "response" )
+head(prediction_df)
-# Use the trained model to predict the probability of a delay for each flight in
+# Then using trained model to predict the probability of a delay for each flight in
-# our unseen 'test' dataset.
+# the unseen 'test' dataset.
 The 'response' type ensures the output is a probability
 # value between 0 and 1.
-prediction_df <- predict(DelayModel, newdata = test, type = "response" )
-head(prediction_df)

 ```
 <img width="559" height="42" alt="image" src="https://github.com/user-attachments/assets/1a6b0627-a6b0-4976-94a0-f7a4a6b3a07f" />

 ```

+predict_binary <- ifelse(prediction_df > 0.5, 1, 0)
 # Convert the predicted probabilities into a binary classification (0 or 1). if the predicted probability of a delay
 # is greater than 50%, we classify it as a '1' (Delay), otherwise it's a '0'
-predict_binary <- ifelse(prediction_df > 0.5, 1, 0)

-# confusion matrix to evaluate the model's performance.
-# This table compares our model's predictions to the actual outcomes in the
-# test dataset.
 table(predicted = predict_binary, actual = test$Delay)
+# The confusion matrix to evaluate the model's performance.
+# This table compares our model's predictions to the actual outcomes in the test dataset.
 ```
 <img width="264" height="76" alt="image" src="https://github.com/user-attachments/assets/71ed82ba-c753-477a-a95e-930c5af49838" />

 ```
-#Create a copy of the test data to store our predictions.

 AirlinesModel <- test

-# Use the trained model to generate predicted probabilities for the test data.
-# We store these probabilities in a new column called 'prediction_df'.
+#Creating a copy of the test data to store our predictions.

 AirlinesModel$prediction_df <- predict(DelayModel, newdata = test, type = "response" )
 AirlinesModel$predict_binary <- ifelse(AirlinesModel$prediction_df > 0.5, 1, 0)
-##

-# Create a confusion matrix by comparing our model's binary predictions to the
-# actual outcomes in the test data.
-This is the primary tool for evaluating
-# a classification model's performance.
+# Now using the trained model to generate predicted probabilities for the test data.
+# We store these probabilities in a new column called 'prediction_df'.

 library(caret)
 conf_matrix <- table(Predicted = AirlinesModel$predict_binary , Actual = AirlinesModel$Delay)

-# Use the fourfoldplot from the `caret` package to visualize the confusion matrix.
-# This plot displays the proportions of true positives, true negatives,
-# false positives, and false negatives, giving a quick and intuitive view of
+# Creating a confusion matrix by comparing our model's binary predictions to the
-# the model's performance.
+# actual outcomes in the test data.
+This is the primary tool for evaluating a classification model's performance.

 fourfoldplot(conf_matrix, color = c("firebrick", "steelblue"),
              main = "Confusion Matrix")

-##
+# Lastly using a  fourfoldplot from the caret package to visualize the confusion matrix.
+# This plot displays the proportions of true positives, true negatives, false positives, and false negatives, giving
+# a quick and intuitive view of the model's performance.
 ```